 The currywurst bowl, the gin mug or the coffee-to-go mug are creative and innovative pieces from your home.
 Are these ways to approach a younger clientele like the Millenials?

 Yes, in any case.
 We screen the market very closely and observe the social developments.
 In addition, we have the great luck of our brand to give the seal "Handmade in Berlin".
 Sustainable production and products, but also regionality play a major role, especially in the millenials.

 KPM To-go cup, source: KPM

 Environmental protection is a topic that moves the world.
-What do you understand under Sustainability and to what extent is this implemented at KPM in terms of design, technology or manufacturing?
+What do you understand by sustainability and to what extent is this implemented at KPM in terms of design, technology or production?

 As a manufactory, KPM Berlin employs significantly more people than machines.
 Nevertheless, we do not rest on our laurels, but also try to regularly turn the production processes in order to keep our ecological footprint as low as possible.
 For example, we have connected our kilns to the Berlin district heating network in cooperation with Vattenfall so that the excess process heat can be used directly in Berlin Charlottenburg for a warm shower.

 Our product portfolio is also very sustainable.
 We do not bring new service to the market every season, but complement it with contemporary pieces.
 For example, the classic Kurland service from 1790 can still be purchased today, but last year it was supplemented with an It-Piece with the Kurland To-Go cups.

 Thank you so much, Ms. Hacker, for taking the time to help us.